The Busch School Master of Science in Management (M.S.M.)

 The Metropolitan School of Professional Studies, in partnership with The Tim and Steph Busch School of Business and Economics, is accepting applications for programs starting Spring 2017.
 Classes begin on January 9th.
 To receive detailed information and how to apply, please contact us.

 The M.S.M. program focuses on the concepts, principles, and issues experienced by managers in all types of organizations -- commercial, governmental, educational, community, and nonprofit.
 The program combines a strong academic foundation with practical knowledge and skills in management.

-With an average of 2,357 annual openings anticipated each year between 2002 and 2012, "management, business, and financial" occupations are among those leading the way for job growth in D.C.
-In fact, many of the fastest growing jobs in D.C. involve areas for which an M.S.M. would provide an excellent academic background.
+Management, business, and financial occupations are among those leading the way for job growth in D.C.
+In fact, many of the fastest growing jobs in D.C. involve areas for which an M.S.M. provides an excellent academic background.

-The M.S.M. program consists of a total of 12 courses, or 36 semester credits, and requires approximately 22 months to complete (part-time).
+The M.S.M. program consists of a total of 12 courses, or 36 semester credits.
 Participants typically take two courses per term, with each course meeting one evening per week, from 6:10 - 8:40 p.m. (or 5:40 - 9:40 p.m. in the shorter summer sessions).
-The schedule is particularly tailored to students pursuing the program on a year-round, part-time basis, although the program enrolls full-time students as well.
 Students must earn at least a 'B' (3.0) grade point average -- both overall and on final projects completed as part of the capstone course, "Master's Capstone: Research, Synthesis, Applications."